HuaHungy/RoboCOIN/README.md

   - [Acknowledgements](#acknowledgements)
 ## Overview

-As the official companion toolkit for the **RoboCoin Dataset**, this project is built upon the **LeRobot v2.1** framework.
+As the official companion toolkit for the **RoboCOIN Dataset**, this project is built upon the **LeRobot v2.1** framework.
 It maintains full compatibility with LeRobot’s data format while adding support for rich metadata—including **subtasks**, **scene descriptions**, and **motion descriptions**.
-RoboCoin provides an end-to-end pipeline for dataset discovery, download, and standardized loading, along with model deployment capabilities across multiple robotic platforms.
+RoboCOIN provides an end-to-end pipeline for dataset discovery, download, and standardized loading, along with model deployment capabilities across multiple robotic platforms.

 **Key Features**:
 1. **Dataset Management**: Seamless retrieval, downloading, and `DataLoader`-based loading of datasets, with full support for subtask, scene, and motion annotation metadata.